Division of Humanities

 The religion program at New College aims to encourage critical thinking about religious ideals and practices in history; to develop empathetic insight into the fundamental ideas and values of other peoples, times, and places which are key to any effective communication with those outside one’s own culture and time; and to foster critical self-consciousness about the values and commitments of one's own age and society and thus learn about the historically developed content of one’s own culture as well as that of others.
-In the face of the influence of religion in the intellectual heritage of the West, and the equally obvious significance of religion in non -Western cultures, the program provides the beginning student with an understanding of the complexity of religious phenomena and offers the advanced student a variety of methods appropriate to such study.
+In light of the pivotal role religion has played in shaping selves, societies, and cultures from ancient times to the present, the program provides the beginning student with an understanding of the complexity of religious phenomena and offers the advanced student a variety of methods appropriate to such study.

 Prospective majors in religion should consult with faculty to construct an individualized plan of study.
-Typically this plan will include: an introduction to the study of religion to foster communication concerning the central ideas of the discipline; work in a variety of approaches to the study of religion to develop aspects of critical thinking, including conceptual approaches to the study of religion, as well as religion in society; expansion of content knowledge including work in ethics, exploration of the sacred scriptures of a religious tradition, coverage of the history and development of a particular religious tradition and study in a tradition distinctly different from one’s major focus.
+Typically this plan will include: an introduction to the study of religion to engage the central ideas of the discipline; work in a variety of approaches to the study of religion, including conceptual approaches to the study of religion, religion in society and ethics; expansion of content knowledge including exploration of the sacred scriptures of a religious tradition; coverage of the history and development of a particular religious tradition; and study in a tradition distinctly different from one’s major focus.
 Interdisciplinary majors, or senior projects linking religion to other areas of inquiry, are particularly encouraged.

-Through a combination of introductory courses, advanced seminars, and courses offered in cooperation with other disciplines (such as art history, classics, history, literature and philosophy) the Religion program works towards these goals of nurturing critical thinking, effective communication skills, and content knowledge.
+Through a combination of introductory courses, advanced seminars, and courses offered in cooperation with other disciplines, the Religion program works towards the goals of nurturing critical thinking, effective communication skills, and content knowledge.
 For advanced students, the present faculty in religion offers intensive work in philosophical issues in religious thought, method in the study of religion, religious texts, and religious ethics.
-Strong attention is given to historical study, analysis of the relationship between religion and society, and in- depth study of key thinkers and traditional problems in religion.
+Strong attention is given to historical study, analysis of the relationship between religion and society, and in-depth study of key thinkers and traditional problems in religion.
 Faculty in allied fields and visiting faculty provide additional opportunities to pursue diverse traditions and approaches.